wanjiiru/Ping-Pong/README.md

     4. jQuery

 ## Support and contact details
-Contact me for any comments.
+Contact me for any comments
 ### License
 Copyright (c) **Wanjiiru**